deskvillage/dannychadburn.github.io/creative-content-campaigns.md

 All backed up by [data](/content-data-models).

 > Want a taste of the kind of thing I can come up with?
-Check out my [Beer for an Idea](/beer-for-an-idea) service,
+Check out my [Beers for Ideas](/beers-for-ideas) service,

 ## A bit of namedropping